khalidhmd/neighborhood-map/README.md

 If you click on a location in the side list, the associated marker will bounce and the associated data will display in info window.
 If you typed a text in the input text in the side list, the list will be filtered to places with matching place names to the input text. and the markers on the map will be filttered accordingly, too.

+## How to use chashing

+The app contains functionality for caching via service workers.
+However, this is not enables in the develeoment mode.
+The caching can only be enables in production by setting environment varable as follows;
+NODE_ENV = 'production'

 ## License